marinov98/MarinMacs/README.md

 # I was inspired to write this after I finished configuring my emacs file to write C++, Python, and JavaScript code

 ## please note:
-I have used emacs ONLY on MacOs and Ubuntu so my knowledge is limited
+I have used emacs ONLY on MacOS and Ubuntu so my knowledge is limited
 NOTE: in order to for brew install {package name} make sure your mac has brew installed

 ## Contains my .emacs file